Republicans push Kanye 2020. But will it really hurt Biden?

 The Biden campaign did not respond to messages seeking comment Thursday.
 Still, the former vice president enjoyed strong support among African American voters during the Democratic primary and is counting on topping Trump by wide margins with them, as well as young voters, in November.
 Having West, who is Black and a hip-hop icon, on the ballot could be a ploy to hurt Biden with both sets of voters.

 A third-party candidate with name recognition as high as West could undoubtedly influence a close election.
-In Wisconsin in 2016, there were 36,460 write-in votes for president — exceeding Trump’s statewide vote total of 22,748, said David Jackson, a political science professor at Bowling Green State University whose research focuses on the links between young people’s entertainment and political preferences.
+In Wisconsin in 2016, there were 36,460 write-in votes for president — exceeding Trump’s statewide margin of victory of 22,748, said David Jackson, a political science professor at Bowling Green State University whose research focuses on the links between young people’s entertainment and political preferences.

 But African Americans tend not to vote for candidates solely because they are Black, while West's status with Americans age 18 to 29 is actually more unfavorable than favorable, Jackson said.
 That means Republicans working to ensure he competes with Biden may not be able to peel many of their target voters away from the presumptive Democratic presidential nominee.